amandaghassaei/canvas-capture/README.md

 # canvas-capture
-A small wrapper around [CCapture.js](https://github.com/spite/ccapture.js) to record the canvas a png, jpg, video (webm), or gif
+A small wrapper around [CCapture.js](https://github.com/spite/ccapture.js) to record the canvas as a png, jpg, video (webm), or gif

 ## Installation